Read the Bible in Composition Order

 6. Synthesis

-The AI generates notes from your reading that you can edit, dismiss, or save to a dedicated notes screen — searchable and filterable across all your reading.
+The AI drafts notes from your reading that you can edit, dismiss, or save to a dedicated notes screen — searchable and filterable across all your reading.

 Pick any book.
 Genesis takes thirteen reading units.
-Amos takes four.
+Amos takes five.
 Start wherever you're curious.

 An AI Guide That Knows Where You Are